-Mowing or grazing earlier than a date agreed within the farm plan is not permitted.
+Mowing or grazing earlier than a date agreed within the farm plan is not permitted not permitted without consultation with the project team and payment reductions will apply.

 Should a project participant wish to graze lands instead of mowing them owing to operational reasons, the participant must inform both their planner and the project team to make such an amendment.
 An amendment can only be sanctioned by the project team.
 In the case of an amendment, the lowest payment rate applies for a switch in management type.